developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **Report Check Digit -** Transmit Code 39 data with or without the check digit.
 A check in the checkbox will send Code 39 data with a check digit.

-**Full Ascii -** Code 39 Full ASCII is a variant of Code 39 that pairs characters to encode the full ASCII character set.
+**Full ASCII -** Code 39 Full ASCII is a variant of Code 39 that pairs characters to encode the full ASCII character set.
 Check this checkbox to enable Code 39 Full ASCII.

 **Redundancy -** Sets the reader to read the barcode twice before accepting data.